 Seasickness can be absolutely debilitating, especially for those who love boating.
 The swell of the waves can trigger seasickness, for some people, even on calmer days.

-But what causes sea sickness and how do I beat it?
+But what causes sea sickness?

 Seasickness is a form of motion sickness.
 Motion sickness can occur in cars, on planes, and boats, and on rides and roller coasters.
 Motion sickness can even be caused by visual stimuli, such as certain video games.
 Basically what’s happening is your central nervous system and inner ear – which is also called the labyrinth and is responsible for balance, lose track of where the vertical plane is, causing a disruption to equilibrium and sense of balance.
 For boaters, this is caused by the swell of the sea.